MazX0p/WmiEye/README.md

 The program relies on Sigma rules to detect threats.
 If a threat is not covered by a Sigma rule, the program will not detect it.
 The program may generate a high volume of alerts if there are many events that match the Sigma rules.
 You should configure Elasticsearch to handle this volume of data.

-## License

-This program is licensed under the MIT License.

 ## Monitoring Multiple WMI Event Logs

 By default, WmiEye monitors the `Microsoft-Windows-WMI-Activity/Operational` event log for WMI events.
 If you want to monitor other event logs as well, you can modify the `LOG_NAME parameter` in the `config.h` file.
 For example, if you want to monitor both the Security and System event logs, you can set the `LOG_NAME` parameter to `Security,System`.